Top 10 Essential Oils for Depression - Dr. Axe

 1. Bergamot

-Another 2011 study hypothesizes that applying a blended essential oil that includes bergamot to participants helps treat depression.
+A 2011 study hypothesized that applying a blended essential oil that includes bergamot to participants could help treat depression.
 The blended essential oil mixed bergamot with lavender essential oil, and participants were analyzed based on their blood pressure, pulse rates, breathing rates and skin temperature.
-In addition, subjects had to rate their emotional condition in terms of relaxation, vigor, calmness, attentiveness, mood and alertness in order to assess behavioral changes.

-You can use bergamot oil by rubbing two to three drops into your hands and cupping your mouth and nose.
+You can use bergamot oil by rubbing two to three drops into your hands, and cupping your mouth and nose.
 Breathe in the oil slowly.
-Try rubbing the oil on your feet and stomach, too.

 2. Lavender

-Lavender oil benefits mood and has long been used to help battle depression.
-A study published by the International Journal of Psychiatry in Clinical Practice reported that 80-milligram capsules of lavender essential oil can help alleviate anxiety and depression.
 The study also showed that there were no adverse side effects from using lavender oil to treat anxiety and depression.
-This is great news since we know that synthetic medications and psychotropic drugs often have many negative side effects.
-(3)
+This is great news since we know that synthetic medications, psychotropic drugs and antidepressants often have negative side effects.

-Yet another study showcasing that lavender aromatherapy improves mood was done on people suffering from post-traumatic stress disorder (PTSD), which can result in depression.
-Lavender had amazing results, showing signs of enhanced moods.
 The results revealed that the lavender oil, when used daily, helped decrease depression by 32.7 percent and dramatically decreased sleep disturbances, moodiness and overall health status in 47 people suffering from PTSD.
-(5)

-To relieve stress and improve sleep, put a diffuser by your bed and diffuse oils while you sleep at night or in the family room while you’re reading or winding down in the evening.
-Also, it can be rubbed topically behind your ears for the same benefits.
+To relieve stress and improve sleep, put a diffuser by your bed and diffuse essential oils for depression while you sleep at night or in the family room while you’re reading or winding down in the evening.

-Top four essential oils for depression - Dr. Axe
+Essential oils for depression - Dr. Axe

-3. Roman Chamomile
+3. Roman chamomile

 Chamomile is one the best medicinal herbs for fighting stress and promoting relaxation.
 This is why you see chamomile as a popular ingredient in candles and other aromatherapy products, whether in tea, tincture or essential oil form.